PranavKhadpe/Detecting-usefulness-of-Yelp-Reviews/README.md

 # Instructions

+Each folder has it's own comprehensive README file.
+Follow these steps to implement our approach.

 * Download the data from the yelp website
 * Go to the pre-processing folder and follow the instructions given in the README file in that folder
 * Extract LIWC features for the text (Note: LIWC features are proprietary.
-The code for the feature extraction is hence not included)
+The code for the feature extraction is hence not included).
+If you don't have the license you can use the features we extracted, found in the 'data' folder in a text file.
 * Use the 'Many_Classifiers.py' file in the 'source' folder to run different models and see their accuracies.
 Also run 'Observing_dist.py' to see where misclassification occurs.
+Have a look at the README file there as well.

 You can read the project report (report.pdf) to have a clear idea of our approach and our results.